concilify/stackage-aws-lambda-dotnet-new/README.md

 dotnet new --install Stackage.Aws.Lambda.DotNetNew.Templates
 ```

-To update to the latest version of the `Stackage.Aws.Lambda.DotNetNew.Templates` package use the `dotnet new --update-apply` command.
+To update to the latest version of the `Stackage.Aws.Lambda.DotNetNew.Templates` package use the `dotnet new update` command.
+Be aware that this will attempt to update all dotnet new template packages.

 ```
-dotnet new --update-apply --package Stackage.Aws.Lambda.DotNetNew.Templates
+dotnet new update
 ```

 ## Usage